top of page

 1970 – First child, Shawn Enrique Shepard is born

-1973 – Receives Ph.D. degree in Physical Organic Chemistry from Howard University • Begins career as the first Black Ph.D. scientist in a company heading their X-ray Diffraction and Atomic Absorption laboratory
+1973 – Receives Ph.D. degree in Physical Organic Chemistry (+ & - Ion Mass spectroscopy) from Howard University • Begins career as the first Black Ph.D. scientist in a company heading their X-ray Diffraction and Atomic Absorption laboratory

 1974 – Second child, Robin Nicole Shepard is born

-1975 – Joins the newly created U.S. Nuclear Regulatory Commission (NRC) as the first Black Ph.D. scientist in the Division of Nuclear Materials Safety and Safeguards (NMSS) • Publishes an internal paper on Bias Corrections in the Measurement of Nuclear Materials that results in a promotion to the NRC Research Office to join the safeguards research program • Becomes a member of peer review panels for federal agencies to rate the quality of university proposals submitted in response to federal research opportunities where participation by historically black college and universities (HBCUs) is noticeably lacking
+1975 – Joins the newly created U.S. Nuclear Regulatory Commission (NRC) as the first Black Ph.D. scientist in the Division of Nuclear Materials Safety and Safeguards (NMSS) • Publishes an internal paper on Bias Corrections in the Measurement of Nuclear Materials that results in a promotion to the NRC Research Office to join the safeguards research program • Becomes a member of peer review panels for federal agencies to rate the quality of university proposals submitted in response to federal research opportunities where participation by Historically Black Colleges and Universities (HBCUs) is noticeably lacking

 1980 – Selected to travel to Scotland, Germany, and Italy on international assignment to discuss the NRC Safeguards Research Program.
 While in Europe invited to travel to Austria to make presentation on NRC safeguards research at the headquarters of the International Atomic Energy Agency • While on international assignment vision expands beyond lack of participation of HBCUs in federal research opportunities to include examination of technological issues facing sub-saharan African countries

-1981 – Elected second president of the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE) • Forms first business, INFRASURFACE, INC., a non-profit consulting firm to provide technical assistant to HBCUs and to indigenous organizations in Africa working to improve technological development on the continent
+1981 – Elected Regional Chair the National Organization for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE) • Forms first business, INFRASURFACE, INC., a non-profit consulting firm to provide technical assistant to HBCUs and to indigenous organizations in Africa working to improve technological development on the continent

 1982 – Makes first trip to Africa at the request of the United Nations Development Program (UNDP) as a Science Consultant Expert to the African Regional Center for Technology (ARCT) in Dakar, Senegal for the purpose of removing the robustness from US Agency for International Development (USAID), World Bank (WB), and International Monetary Fund (IMF) projects